 Some cool roof coatings offer color options.
 For example, a white roof coating may reflect about 80% of the sun’s rays.
-Another option is a pigmented coating, which can reflect about 20 percent of solar heat.
-Aluminum roof coatings are another option, involving flakes of aluminum suspended in a resin.
+Another option is a pigmented coating, reflecting about 20 percent of solar heat.
+Aluminum roof coatings are another option involving flakes of aluminum suspended in a resin.
 These coatings can reduce electricity use by 10 to 30 percent.

-The city of New York has also launched a program called Cool Neighborhoods NYC, which focuses on neighborhoods with the highest heat vulnerability index.
-This initiative requires new buildings in these neighborhoods to incorporate solar panels, reflective surfaces, and green roofs.
+New York has also launched Cool Neighborhoods NYC, focusing on neighborhoods with the highest heat vulnerability index.
+This initiative requires new neighborhood buildings to incorporate solar panels, reflective surfaces, and green roofs.
 This program will help the city reach its goal of becoming carbon-neutral by 2050.

-While there are some common myths about cool roofs, it’s important to note that there is no one definition of a cool roof.
-While cool roofs can be either a single layer of material or a series of reflective tiles, they all have the same effect: to reduce the amount of heat transfer from your roof to your interior.
+While there are some common myths about cool roofs, it’s important to note that there is no one definition.
+While cool roofs can be either a single layer of material or a series of reflective tiles, they all have the same effect: to reduce the heat transfer from your roof to your interior.

 Insulating your attic

-Insulating your roof can result in huge energy savings.
+Insulating your roof can result in substantial energy savings.
 It prevents hot and cold air from escaping your home.
-However, high-quality insulation alone cannot prevent all hot air leaks, which not only wastes energy but can also cause structural damage.
-The warm air that escapes through a roof is also a source of moisture and can seep into the building’s materials.
+However, high-quality insulation alone cannot prevent all hot air leaks, which wastes energy and cause structural damage.
+The warm air escapes through a roof is also a source of moisture and can seep into the building’s materials.

 The insulation also controls the temperature of your home, which helps reduce pressure on the HVAC system.
-By preventing heat from escaping, insulation will keep cold air in and hot air out.
+Insulation will keep cold and hot air out by preventing heat from escaping.
 The “Stack Effect” causes hot air to rise naturally, making insulation essential for a comfortable home.

+If your attic does not have proper insulation, you will notice uneven temperatures in your rooms, which can cause drafts and high temperatures.
 Attics often have no insulation, so they receive heat directly from the sun.
-If your attic does not have proper insulation, you will notice uneven temperatures in your rooms, which can cause drafts and high temperatures.
 This can make your ceilings cold during winter and hot in summer.
-In addition, if you see snow melt from the roof during winter, your attic’s insulation is likely inadequate.
+In addition, if you see the snow melt from the roof during winter, your attic’s insulation is likely inadequate.

-The R-value of the insulation is an important consideration for energy efficiency.
+The R-value of the insulation is an essential consideration for energy efficiency.
 The Department of Energy recommends that attic insulation have an R-value of at least 30.
-However, it is important to understand that a higher R-value does not offer a higher ROI.
-This is because the efficiency gains from insulating your attic are offset by the costs of adding more insulation.
+However, it is essential to understand that a higher R-value does not offer a higher ROI.
+This is because the costs of adding more insulation offset the efficiency gains from insulating your attic.

 There are several types of attic insulation.
 Certain types are more effective than others in preventing leaks.
 Foam insulation, for example, is a good sealer and insulator.
-You should also install a vapor barrier in your attic if you want to seal it properly.
+You should also install a vapor barrier in your attic to seal it properly.

 Installing solar shingles

-If you’re looking to make your roof more energy-efficient, installing solar shingles could be the best option.
-These shingles can be installed quickly, and can even replace existing asphalt shingles.
-The cost of solar shingles varies, though, depending on the square footage and the type of shingles used.
-Before you decide on solar shingles, make sure you have the budget to cover the project.
+Installing solar shingles could be the best option if you want to make your roof more energy-efficient.
+These shingles can be installed quickly and can even replace existing asphalt shingles.
+The cost of solar shingles varies, depending on the square footage and the type of shingles used.
+Before you decide on solar shingles, have the budget to cover the project.

 CertainTeed makes two varieties of solar shingles.
-The latter is a great option for homeowners who want a roof with high energy efficiency but do not want a solar panel-like appearance.
+The latter is an excellent option for homeowners who want a roof with high energy efficiency but do not want a solar panel-like appearance.
 This product is also more cost-effective and may even be more affordable than conventional solar systems.

 Luma Solar is another popular option for solar shingles.
 Its shingles feature 16 monocrystalline cells and a stated energy efficiency of 21%.
 This is far more energy-efficient than most solar panels on the market.
 These shingles also offer the benefit of being waterproof and fire-resistant.

-If you are planning to install solar shingles, you should check the warranty offered by the manufacturer.
-This warranty will cover the installation of the solar shingles, and may also cover any optional upgrades.
-Some warranties include one or 10-year electrical workmanship, and 25-year wind coverage.
+If you plan to install solar shingles, you should check the warranty the manufacturer offers.
+This warranty will cover the installation of solar shingles and may also cover any optional upgrades.
+Some warranties include one or 10-10-year electrical artistry and 25-year wind coverage.
 Some even come with coverage for third-party electrical components.

 A variety of companies can install solar shingles.
 You can also apply for solar tax credits, rebates, and other incentives that help you offset the installation costs.
 The federal incentive program provides 30% of the cost of the system as a tax credit.
 This credit is valid through 2032.

-SunTegra solar shingles are similar to traditional roof tiles and are designed to replace existing roof tiles.
+SunTegra solar shingles are similar to traditional roof tiles designed to replace existing ones.
 These shingles use copper-indium gallium-selenide (CIGS) cells to convert sunlight into electricity.
 This reduces energy costs and reduces your carbon footprint.
 The shingles can last for up to 30 years at peak performance.

 Cool roof coatings are effective at reducing the temperature of your roof.
-They are made of reflective material and are usually made of a metal or metal-like substance.
 They are applied to the roofing of your house to reduce the amount of sunlight that penetrates the roof and the attic.
-In the summer, this will help keep the temperature down in your house which can reduce the cooling costs.
-In the winter, it will help to keep the heat in your house which can reduce the heating costs.
+In the summer, this will help keep the temperature down in your house, reducing cooling costs.
+In the winter, it will help keep the heat in your house, reducing heating costs.